 Divorce Requirements: Citizenship

-A divorce application is filed in the Australian Federal Circuit Court, but it can only be heard if one of the parties has citizenship through descent, birth or naturalisation.
+A divorce application is filed in Division 2 of the Federal Circuit and Family Court of Australia (FCFCA) but it can only be heard if one of the parties has citizenship through descent, birth or naturalisation.
 An applicant not born in Australia can prove citizenship through the presentation of a passport.
 There are other ways to satisfy residency requirements, such as living in the country for at least 12 months prior to application.

 Australian courts only have jurisdiction over marriages that took place in Australia or that the applicant can prove occurred legally overseas.
 If the marriage happened in another country, then the applicant must provide a copy of their marriage certificate with their divorce application.
 If the certificate is in a foreign language, then a translation must be attached to the divorce application, as well as an affidavit from the registered translator.

 A major divorce requirement is that the marriage itself must be legally recognised in Australia.
 As such, the marriage must have been undertaken with the full and informed consent of both parties, without duress, fraud, mistaken identity, or mental incapacity.
 The marriage must also be of a type that is validly recognised in Australia.
 An overseas marriage will not be recognised if either party was not of marriageable age under Australian law.
 A lawful marriage cannot be between biologically close relatives, such as siblings, parent and child or grandparent and grandchild.
 While many countries allow bigamous and polygamous marriage, they are not recognised in Australia.